zup-academy/java-springboot-restapi-stack/README.md

-## Java and Spring Boot REST API Stack (`java-springboot-restapi-stack`)
+## Java and Spring Boot REST API Stack

-Stack for bulding a REST API application with Java and Spring Boot.
+The **java-springboot-restapi-stack** is a stack for bulding a REST API application with Java and Spring Boot following some best practices.

 The default template of this stack uses those technologies: